poucotm/Log-Highlight/README.md

 #### Continuous Tracking for Multiple Logs

 From v0.5.2, if there are open files which already log-highlighted when sublime text restart, it will track all again.
 (ST3 only)

+#### Enable Build Window (Output Panel)

+From v0.8.0, Log Highlight can be used for Build Window or Unsaved View.
+But relative path link won't be used because the absolute path is unknown.
+In order to use relative path, you should set like the following:
+`output_view.settings().set('filepath', [PATH])` output_view is the handle of your output panel view.

 #### Restore Settings :